muzix/ghost-s3/README.md

 # Ghost S3 Storage

 This module allows you to store media file at Amazon S3 instead of storing at local machine, especially helpful for ghost blog hosted at heroku (no local storage).
-Known to work at lastest version 0.5.8 of Ghost
+Will work with latest version 0.5.8 of Ghost!

 ## Installation